Larslan, Montana

 Larslan is an unincorporated community in Valley County, Montana, United States.
 Larslan is 20 mi northeast of St. Marie.
-The community has a post office with ZIP code 59244.
+The community had a former post office which closed on July 30, 2010, though Larslan retains the ZIP code 59244.
 Next to the post office there is an old one-room school house, play structure and basketball court.

 The Larslan post office opened in 1918.
 Beginning in the late 1920s, the town had a sizeable Mennonite population; the Mennonite Brethren Church held services from 1928 to 1990.